NaluCFD/Nalu/docs/source/theory/supportedEquationSet.rst

            s_i \sin \theta_{zn} d \theta_{zn} d \theta_{az} ,

-where :math:`\theta_{zn}` and :math:`\theta_{az}` are the zenith and azimuthal angles respectively as shown in Figure :num:`ord-dir`.
+where :math:`\theta_{zn}` and :math:`\theta_{az}` are the zenith and azimuthal angles respectively as shown in Figure :numref:`ord-dir`.

 .. _ord-dir: